 It follows cancellations and disruptions on the same line last week caused by landslips at Crowhurst and Battle.

-Services were also cancelled after a landslip on 23 December.'Difficult time'
+Services were also cancelled after a landslip on 23 December.

 "We cannot safely carry out such extensive repair work with trains still running and with more bad weather on the way," said Network Rail route managing director Fiona Taylor.